 Diagram 1: Persecution engines acting as vehicles for the different elementary human impulses seeking exclusive, absolute power

 World Watch Research uses the term “Persecution engine” to describe a distinct situation which is causing Christians to be persecuted either violently on non-violently.
 This situation of persecution can be considered as the consequence of a societal “power dynamic”.
-A power dynamic normally represents a world view that has a claim of superiority over other world views.
+A power dynamic normally represents a worldview that has a claim of superiority over other worldviews.
 That is not a problem in itself, as long as this power dynamic is coupled with a true sense of pluralism.
-When this is not the case, the drivers of the power dynamic will strive for absolute submission of society to their world view.
-The drivers of the power dynamic are often smaller (radical) groups within the broader group of adherents of that worldview, who are not necessarily representative of that broader group, but who somehow get sufficient space to maneuver towards their aim.
+When this is not the case, the drivers of the power dynamic will strive for absolute submission of society to their worldview.
+The drivers of the power dynamics are often smaller (radical) groups within the broader group of adherents of that worldview, who are not necessarily representative of that broader group, but who somehow get sufficient space to maneuver towards their aim.
 Examples of power dynamics are secular humanism, Islam and Communism.

 In total WWR has defined 8 persecution engines corresponding to their related background power dynamics, as illustrated in the diagram below.
 These persecution engines each display their own brand of hostility towards Christians and are central both for scoring the WWL questionnaires and for the analysis of the persecution of Christians and their communities.

 Diagram 2: Eight Persecution engines and their corresponding societal Power dynamics